-Some examples of projects in social care that participants may have come across include:
+Some examples of projects that participants may have come across include:

-Outsourcing of key processes involved in delivering care such as training, finance and human resource management.
+- Outsourcing of key processes involved in delivering training, finance and human resource management.

-Changing protocols used in the provision of care to service users.
+- Changing protocols used in the provision of service to users.

-A clear challenge with social work and social care organisations is that project expectations and requirements might, from time to time, be fluid and change as a result of government or regulatory requirements, evidence from research or best practice, or following user or professional recommendations.
+A clear challenge with organisations is that project expectations and requirements might, from time to time, be fluid and change as a result of government or regulatory requirements, evidence from research or best practice, or following user or professional recommendations.
 These organisations are often required to improve performance with fewer resources.
 As a result, they are constantly being asked to be more productive and efficient and consequently under pressure to innovate.

-Fortunately, there are things we can do to maintain the charities focused on the ultimate goals.
+Fortunately, there are things we can do to maintain the focus on the ultimate goals.
 This workshop will get participants up to speed on the latest, most effective project-management techniques and strategies available.
-In addition, participants will learn dozens of practical project-management how-to’s, tools and tips that will help their charities save time, money and effort along the way.
+In addition, participants will learn dozens of practical project-management how-to’s, tools and tips that will help their organisations save time, money and effort along the way.